ICH BIN EIN BERLINER

 subsidized goods in East Berlin.
 East Germans and others greeted such

-for citizens of East Germany traveling to the West, but not for residents of
+closed for citizens of East Germany traveling to the West, but not for

-considerable hardship to families divided by it.
-Most people believed that
+Wall had caused considerable hardship to families divided by it.
+Most

-that was aware that East Germany was to take action to deal with the brain
+agency that was aware that East Germany was to take action to deal with

-drain problem, i.e. the outflow of East-Germans via Berlin.
-On the 9th of
+the brain drain problem, i.e. the outflow of East-Germans via Berlin.
+On

-August 1961, the NSA intercepted an advance warning information of the
+the 9th of August 1961, the NSA intercepted an advance warning

-Socialist Unity Party's plan to close the intra-Berlin border between East
+information of the Socialist Unity Party's plan to close the intra-Berlin

-and West Berlin completely for foot traffic.
-The interagency intelligence
+border between East and West Berlin completely for foot traffic.
+The

 This warning did not reach U.S. President John F. Kennedy until noon on